natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Using Spatially Explicit Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As an alternative to assigning a single rating to a criterion that is then applied to the whole study region, the model allows for spatially explicit criteria to be used as an input.
 Spatially explicit criteria ratings can be used for any of the exposure or consequence criteria.
 For example, the user could differentiate between areas of high and low recruitment for a particular habitat or species within the study area.
 As another example, the user may have information on spatial variation in a human activity, such as alternative tinning and logging plans, which could influence the intensity rating of this stressor.
 The spatially explicit criteria are vector or raster layers, where each feature or raster value may contain a separate rating for that particular area.
-(See the :ref:`Criteria Scores CSV` section for more information on how to prepare and use spatially explicit criteria within a complete model run.)
+(See the :ref:`spatially-explicit-data` section for technical details on how to prepare and use spatially explicit criteria.)

+.. _data-quality-details:
 Guidelines for Scoring Data Quality and Weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^